History of the Ministry of Defence Police: War Office/Army Department Constabulary

-This Act was later expanded to cover Scotland.

 This Constabulary was responsible for the policing of some 60 stations throughout the UK for the War Office, plus a number of Ministry of Aviation Establishments, and also employed on certain other duties in London.
 The force was also responsible for security of the Royal Mint.
 The initial strength was 2100 but this was later reduced by the transfer of around 300 men to the newly formed Atomic Energy Authority Constabulary which took over the responsibility of Atomic Stations from the War Department Constabulary in 1954.

 Applicants for the force were required to be Sergeants or above from the Army, or Corporals from the Royal Military Police.
 They were required to be of Exemplary Character, if possible to be in possession of the Long Service and Good Conduct Medal with a 22-year service pension.
 They were given a four-week training course before joining a station and were on three months’ probation, at the end of which they were required to pass an examination.
 Promotion up to Superintendent was from within the ranks of the force.

 Where it was not possible to recruit regular constables, a small number of Auxiliary Police Constables, with lower qualifications on entry, and lower pay were employed.
 The Force was renamed "Army Department Constabulary" in 1964 when the War Office became The Army Department.